The Meaning of Propitiation

 The Latin word for this covering of the ark is “propitiatorium” the root of our word “propitiation.”
 The Latin verb “propitio” meaning “to appease.”

 When the priests of the Old Testament offered sacrifices it says they made a covering over sin (Leviticus 4:35 10:17 16:30).
 In this sense, propitiation is a covering over sin to hide that which is offensive to remove God’s anger as the offended party.

 As faithful high priest Jesus is the covering over the sins of his people.
 He is their propitiation.
 He did what the priests of the Old Testament could only symbolize.
 The effectiveness of the ancient sacrifices was based upon the future work of Jesus, the great Propitiator.
 He paid the debt by dying in place of the repentant sinner.
 His work covers their guilt to satisfy God’s justice, and turn away God’s wrath.
 That wrath was poured out on him and satisfied God’s demand for justice toward his people.

 1 John 2:2 is often taken out of its context.
 It is talking about Jesus Christ when it says, ” … he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”

 This verse is not saying that the sins of all people were covered by the work of Christ.
 It corrects an error.
 Some Jews thought they were the only ones to have a Propitiator.
-Here John says that Jesus wasn’t just the propitiation for the Jews.
+Here John says that Jesus was not just the propitiation for the Jews.
 He is the only propitiation God provides for the whole race of humans.
 This included even those who were not Jews.
 Not all Jews were included in the work of the Savior, but not all non-Jews were included either.
 The point is that all people from all the nations of the world need to turn to him as the only possible propitiation for sin.
 There is no other hope.